anandj123/gcptest/gmail-dataflow/README.md

 9. Copy the fully qualified topic name from the pubsub topic where the gmail push notification is received and update the [TOPIC_NAME] variable in the app script project.

-Example of a fully qualified topic name:
+Example of a fully qualified topic name: [projects/YOUR_PROJECT_ID/topics/TOPIC_NAME]

-Topic name: projects/YOUR_PROJECT_ID/topics/TOPIC_NAME

 10. From the app services project use the menu [Resources -> Advanced Google Services] and enable [Admin SDK].